 Updated methods to support locking of project permissions.
 Permissions in a project can now be "locked" so that users cannot change permissions on individual workbooks or data sources in that project.
 The following methods have been updated in the REST API to enable you to lock or unlock permissions, or to view project default permissions.

 Changes to the project capabilities that you can set or delete permissions for.
 Starting in Tableau Server 9.2, projects support only these capabilities: Read (view), Write (save), and ProjectLeader.
 (In Tableau Server 9.1 and earlier, you could set capabilities that could apply to all content in the project.)

 Note: This is a change in the permissions model for Tableau Server itself, not just in the API.
 In Tableau Server 9.2, you cannot set permissions for any project capability except the ones listed here, even if you specify a previous version of the REST API in the URI.

 To set capabilities that apply to content in the project, you can use the new methods for setting default permissions (see earlier items in this list).

 Updated permissions for some methods to allow them to be called by site administrators in addition to server administrators.
-This also has the effect of making those methods available in Tableau Online.
+This also has the effect of making those methods available in Tableau Cloud.
 These are the affected methods:

 A new Delete Group method.